 Southfork Campground Reopens After Eight Years

 Southfork Campground on the Smokey Bear Ranger District near Ruidoso, NM opened its gates for the first time in eight years on Friday, August 14, 2020.
 The campground was severely damaged by the 2012 Little Bear Fire and subsequent flooding.
 After years of work, the campground is once again ready to host those looking to get outdoors and enjoy the Lincoln National Forest.
-A campsite costs $10 per vehicle (max of 2 vehicles per site) and is available on a first-come-first-serve basis.
+A campsite costs $20 per night, $5 per night for each additional vehicle, and is available on a first-come-first-serve basis.
 Most of the fees will be used to further improve the campground.

 Campsites are ready for use however; the area could still use a little TLC from visitors.
 We are encouraging any helpful campers to tidy up their campsite by removing pine needles and pinecones and leaving the area better than when you found it.
 Show us your before and after pictures on Facebook by tagging #ILoveSouthForkCampground.
 We’d love to see how you have helped care for your public lands.